Dry Skin Medical Term: Symptoms, Causes, And Treatment

 Dry skin is a temporary condition that is usually not serious, it comes mostly during winter periods, hot showers, and the use of harsh ingredients.

+Also, when the skin loses natural oils and water, it results in epidermal dehydration which may lead to dry skin.
 When left untreated, it can leave your skin rough and cracked.
 It affects all ages but is most common in older people.

 What Is The Medical Term For Dry Skin?

 The medical term for dry skin is xerosis, the name “Xero” is a Greek word that means dry.
 Xerosis is a condition in which the skin’s natural oils have been stripped away, and the upper layers of the skin become dehydrated and cracked.

 It can affect people of all ages but is more common in adults over the age of 60.

-This excessively dry skin condition is mostly found on their legs, arms, back of hands, and their scalp.
+This excessively dry skin condition is mostly found on their legs, arms, back of hands, and scalp.

 Most people suffer xerosis during winter when the cold air outside and the hot air inside create a low relative humidity resulting in loss of moisture in the skin.